 In accordance with the Energy Law, RAE has passed the Rules about licenses in the energy sector of Montenegro.
-With this regulation, in the field of oil and gas, RAE has shared the three types of licenses (the periods of validity of licenses included in brackets), for:
+With this regulation, in the field of oil and gas, RAE has shared the licenses (the periods of validity of licenses included in brackets), for:

-- Commercial transport of petroleum products and gas (10 years), - Storage and distribution of petroleum products and gas (15 years) - Sale and supply of petroleum products and gas (8 years).
+- Transport of petroleum products and gas by road transport vehicles (October 2025), - Storage and distribution of petroleum products and gas (September 2020), - Sale and supply of end customers with liquid petroleum gas (April 2024), - Retail trade in petroleum products (April 2024) - Wholesale trade in petroleum products (April 2024)

-According to ZoE, the subject of regulation in the oil and gas sector are wholesale trade and retail trade, supplying the end-customer, storage and transportation of petroleum products and LPG.
+According to Law on Energy, the subject of regulation in the oil and gas sector are wholesale trade and retail trade, supplying the end-customer, storage and transportation of petroleum products and LPG.